SE-Fall2024/MovieRecommender/README.md

 ## Future Project Plan 🔮

-Testing how good the Movie Recommender is :
+Following is what the future developers can add! :

-1. Integration of youtube api to provide trailer for the recommended movies.
+1. Create a dynamic movie list instead of using an existing movie csv file.
 2. Build a new feature that exhibits diversity across genres, casting choices, and production styles.
-3. Allow users to create account and access their account history for previously recommended movies.
+3. Enhance the user profile page.

 Note: Our system can be virtually tested through Github Actions inbuilt feature of build and test queries using python.